arappa/ACC-Social-Media-FullStack-App/README.md

 To run:
  Install Node.js @ https://nodejs.org/en/download

+ Clone or download code from https://github.com/arappa/ACC-Social-Media-FullStack-App and open in IDE of your choice

  In the client starter code, run "npm install" and then "npm run dev" to start the client

  To run the server, use "node server.js"